HERB ‘Thyme Winter’ Seeds

 - Cool: Late Spring and Summer

-Spacing: Space plants approximately 25 cm apart to allow for proper growth.
+- Spacing: Space plants 25 cm apart

 Growing Instructions (Microgreens)